Porcelain: Can You Use Indoor Tiles Outdoor?

 Unlike using indoor porcelain tiles outside, it’s certainly possible to use outdoor porcelain pavers in your home, though you may very well find that this is a compromise that you’re not particularly fond of.

-While the added thickness of these tiles will give you a highly durable floor, you may also find them much rougher underfoot, which may not be what you want in your kitchen.
+While the added thickness of outdoor tiles will give you a highly durable floor, you may also find them much rougher underfoot, which may not be what you want in your kitchen.
 On top of this, while not hard to clean, outdoor pavers are certainly harder to clean than indoor-specific tiles, which could prove to be frustrating if you can’t clean them regularly.

 Our indoor Dijon Beige Antique-effect tiles can be paired with the matching Dijon Beige Antiqued Paving Slabs for a cohesive indoor/outdoor flooring